You don’t have to go far to hear me recommend journaling to develop psychic ability.

 - Being a perfectionist.
 Remember you’re the only one that will see this journal.
 Your 2nd grade teacher isn’t looking over your shoulder and grading your penmanship or grammar — pinky promise.

 Regardless of which prompt you start with, allow your mind to run free.
 Don’t focus on coming up with the “right” words or writing something that would make sense to someone else.
-Just spend this time with you and your trusty journal and see what nuggets of wisdom form!
+Instead, spend this time with your trusty journal and see what nuggets of wisdom form!